All Episodes

 Why?

-I could go up there and I could I could talk to these interns about what it's like to be considered for the Nobel Peace Prize.
+I could go up there and I could talk to these interns about what it's like to be considered for the Nobel Peace Prize.

 I could go up there, I could defend the Bill of Rights, including the right to bear arms.

-My my remarks to the interns uh could could support the aggressive interrogation of detainees at Club Gitmo to ensure the protection of the free world.
+My remarks to the interns could support the aggressive interrogation of detainees at Club Guitmo to ensure the protection of the free world.

-Uh I could tell the interns that uh we all must have a vested interest in human life, because life is all we've got.
+I could tell the interns that we all must have a vested interest in human life because life is all we've got.

-I mean, it if if we just give basically uh you know, give them an anti-abortion mention.
+I mean, if we basically give them an anti-abortion mention, I mean, more abortions kill people.

-And I could mention my freedom agenda, talk about the problems of ethics uh in uh in uh defense contracting.
+I could mention my freedom agenda, talk about the problems of ethics in defense contracting.

-What a what a what a hoot uh that that would be after the speech, after my remarks are over, I'm gonna anoint these interns.
+After the speech, after my remarks are over, I'm going to anoint these interns.

 Nobody else will tell them the things I will tell them.

-I'm gonna think about going talking to the interns.
+I'm going to think about going talking to the interns.

-I'm gonna remind them that this may be one of the last chances they'll ever have to hear me, because even though I've been invited to come up and talk to you, uh, Democrats in this body are at this moment plotting to zip my lips.
+I'm going to remind them that this may be one of the last chances they'll ever have to hear me because even though I've been invited to come up and talk to you, Democrats in this body are at this moment plotting to zip my lips.

 We'll be back in just a second.